Why I'm Done Watching "Euphoria"

 “

-It’s this feeling of being exploited, or rather having trauma used so transparently against me as a viewer, that made me realize that these shows overall don’t serve me anymore.
+It’s this feeling of being exploited, or rather having trauma used so transparently against me as a viewer, that made me realise that these shows overall don’t serve me anymore.

 ”